Comparison of English dictionaries

-This is a comparison of English dictionaries, which are dictionaries about the language of English.
+This is a comparison of English dictionaries, which are dictionaries about the English language.
 The dictionaries listed here are categorized into "full-size" dictionaries (which extensively cover the language, and are targeted to native speakers), "collegiate" (which are smaller, and often contain other biographical or geographical information useful to college students), and "learner's" (which are even smaller, targeted to English language learners, and which all use the International Phonetic Alphabet to indicate pronunciation).

 Full-size

 These dictionaries generally aim for extensive coverage of the language for native speakers.
 They typically only cover one variety of English.

 Collegiate

 These dictionaries generally contain fewer entries (and fewer definitions per entry) than their full-size counterparts but may contain additional material, such as biographical or geopolitical information, that would be useful to a college student.
 They may be revised more often and thus contain more up to date usage.
 Sometimes the term collegiate or college is used merely to indicate a physically smaller, more economically printed dictionary.